What Should I Do After My Child Has Been Injured?

 Common Childhood Injuries and Illnesses

-Aside from infant injuries that occur at or before birth, children can be injured around their homes or schools.
+Aside from infant injuries that occur at birth, children can be injured around their homes or schools.
 Some common childhood injuries include:

 - Car accidents (defective airbags or car seats)